deepamino/proteinsClassification/README.md

 Training and Prediction.
 Amazon SageMaker is a **fully managed machine learning service** that allows developers and data scientists to build, train, and deploy machine learning models quickly and easily.
 It removes the heavy lifting associated with the infrastructure, so you can focus on developing the model.

 With SageMaker, you can:
-1. **Train**: It simplifies training by providing pre-configured environments and optimized infrastructure for distributed training, which allows for efficient use of resources when working with large datasets.
+1. **Train**: It simplifies training by providing pre-configured environments and optimized infrastructure for distributed training, which allows for efficient resource use when working with large datasets.
 2. **Deploy**: Once the model is trained, SageMaker allows for seamless deployment in production, providing a scalable inference endpoint.
 The endpoint can handle a high volume of requests, making it ideal for real-time prediction tasks.
 3. **Manage**: SageMaker provides tools to monitor model performance and automatically scale resources to handle varying workloads.